noidexe/Enjin-Coin-Documentation/docs/creating-items.md

 # Creating Your First Items

 With a [properly setup wallet](wallet-setup.md) under your belt, it's time for you to create some items to fill that wallet with.
-You can opt to create these items directly using GraphQL, or by using the Enjin SDK editor window within the Unity editor.
+You can opt to create these items directly using GraphQL, or by using the [Enjin SDK editor](# Using Unity) window within the Unity.

 # Using GraphQL